diXrom/portfolio/data/authors/default.md

 A software engineer who values learning and growing with people, teams, and technologies.

 Meticulous web developer with over 1 years of front end experience and passion for responsive website design and a firm believer in the mobile-first approach.

+I mainly specialize in interface development using React and TypeScript.